awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-concepts.md

 ## What are trails?<a name="cloudtrail-concepts-trails"></a>

-A trail is a configuration that enables delivery of CloudTrail events to an Amazon S3 bucket, CloudWatch Logs, and CloudWatch Events\.
+A trail is a configuration that enables delivery of CloudTrail events to an Amazon S3 bucket, CloudWatch Logs, and Amazon EventBridge\.
 You can use a trail to filter the CloudTrail events you want delivered, encrypt your CloudTrail event log files with an AWS KMS key, and set up Amazon SNS notifications for log file delivery\.
 For more information about how to create and manage a trail, see [Creating a trail for your AWS account](cloudtrail-create-and-update-a-trail.md)\.

 ## What are organization trails?<a name="cloudtrail-concepts-trails-org"></a>

-An organization trail is a configuration that enables delivery of CloudTrail events in the management account, delegated administrator account, and all member accounts in an AWS Organizations organization to the same Amazon S3 bucket, CloudWatch Logs, and CloudWatch Events\.
+An organization trail is a configuration that enables delivery of CloudTrail events in the management account, delegated administrator account, and all member accounts in an AWS Organizations organization to the same Amazon S3 bucket, CloudWatch Logs, and Amazon EventBridge\.
 Creating an organization trail helps you define a uniform event logging strategy for your organization\.

 When you create an organization trail, a trail with the name that you give it will be created in every AWS account that belongs to your organization\.
 Users with CloudTrail permissions in member accounts will be able to see this trail \(including the trail ARN\) when they log into the AWS CloudTrail console from their AWS accounts, or when they run AWS CLI commands such as `describe-trails` \(although member accounts must use the ARN for the organization trail, and not the name, when using the AWS CLI\)\.
 However, users in member accounts will not have sufficient permissions to delete the organization trail, turn logging on or off, change what types of events are logged, or otherwise alter the organization trail in any way\.
 For more information about AWS Organizations, see [Organizations Terminology and Concepts](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_getting-started_concepts.html)\.
 For more information about creating and working with organization trails, see [Creating a trail for an organization](creating-trail-organization.md)\.